strongloop/loopback4-example-javascript/NOTES.md

-1. stage-a: Get the basic app running
+1. stage-a: Got a basic app running

 - Files copied and set up from JS files emitted by TS
 - Only code change -> ../../public ../public